vzool/ApiKey/README.md

 ### Debugging

 The `Key` class, and the `ApiKeyMemory` and `ApiKeyFS` classes have a static `$debug` property.
-When set to true, the classes will output additional information to help with debugging.
+When set to `true`, the classes will output additional information to help with debugging.

 ```php
 <?php